Links on Android Authority may earn us a commission. Learn more.

 Price: Free / Varies

-FitNotes is a simple and basic fitness tracker.
-You can use it for a variety of exercise styles, including bodybuilding, cardio, running, and whatever else, really.
+FitNotes is a simple and basic fitness tracker app.
+You can use it for various exercise styles, including bodybuilding, cardio, running, and whatever else, really.
 You also get calendar features, the ability to create custom exercise routines, and cloud storage options for backup and restore.
 It’s good for those who don’t want anything super heavy or packed with too many features.
 Plus, you can keep track of basically any exercise that you can think of.
-The app is entirely free with an optional $4.99 donation version if you want to support development.
+The app is entirely free, with an optional $5.99 donation version to support development.

 Google Fit is Google’s fitness tracking solution.
 It takes a simpler, less granular approach to fitness tracking.
 It tracks some super basic on both your mobile phone and your Wear OS smartwatch if you have one.
-Google Fit uses metrics like heart points and move points to show if you are getting enough exercise.
-You earn move points by moving and heart points by getting your heart rate up.
+Google Fit uses metrics like Heart Points and Move Minutes to show if you are getting enough exercise.
+You earn Move Minutes by moving your body and Heart Points by getting your heart rate up.
 It can track some exercises also.
-This is a decent solution for beginners and intermediates along with people who don’t want the super tedious methods of more hardcore fitness tracker apps.
+This is a decent solution for beginners, intermediates, and people who don’t want the super tedious methods of more hardcore fitness tracker apps.

 JEFIT Workout Tracker

-JEFIT Workout Tracker is a decent fitness tracker app with a lot of features.
+JEFIT Workout Tracker is a decent fitness tracker app with many features.
 The app features fitness tracking, cross-platform support (Android, iOS, and web), training programs, and little things like workout timers.
 It supports over 1,300 workouts and you can track yourself doing any of them.
 You can also set goals, see video examples of every workout, and track your progress over time.
-The app has a free version that is okay.
-There is a singular pro version for $4.99 that adds additional features and then some subscription options that unlocks everything.
+The app has a free version that is okay, but other monthly and annual subscription options unlock everything.

 Leap Fitness Step Counter